 Looking for the perfect desk phone for Webex Calling?
 These Cisco models are right for you:

-For meeting rooms and collaborative spaces that demand top-notch audio:
+For meeting rooms that demand top-notch audio:

 For mobile workers, these systems are great for on-the-go communication: